tradingview-pine-seeds/docs/repo.md

 ## Check the data upload

-The __Check data and create pr__ action regularly checks data and loads it into the TradingView storage.
+The __Check data and create pr__ action regularly validates data and loads it into the TradingView storage.
 You can find the results of the data checks in the action logs.

 After updating the data files and completing the relevant actions, examine the log for errors.